isaacfungg/obsidian/Mortgage Broker Course/Lesson 12.md

 ***
+`Insured Mortgage`: Where the lender is protected by mortgage insurance.
+It's required when the down payment is less than 20%.
 #### Residential Mortgage Underwriting
 ###### Five Cs of Credit
 **Character**: Asses the borrower's reliability to repay, based on employment, stability, and background